thegrey007/thegrey007.github.io/_pages/about.md

 ---

 Hi!
 I am Shreya S Ramanujam, an incoming first-year MS EE student at Stanford.
 Previously, I earned my B. Tech in Electrical Engineering from IIT Madras, where I graduated ranked 2<sup>nd</sup> in my department and won the American Express Award for the best academic record among all women graduates.
 I also earned a Minor in AI/ML.
 My interests lie in the theoretical aspects of machine learning, especially generative models.
 My B. Tech Thesis under [Prof. Andrew Thangaraj](https://www.ee.iitm.ac.in/andrew/) was on experimentally and theoretically analyzing model collapse in a wide range of generative models.

+Outside of work, I love reading books (averaging 18 hours on my kindle this vacation!) and solving crosswords.
+I also enjoy playing tennis, usually with my dad.